MWod/DeepHistReg/README.md

 ## About

-The repository contains the software used to obtain the DeepHistReg results (ANHIR challenge).
+The repository contains software used to obtain the DeepHistReg results (ANHIR challenge).
 The purpose of the repository is to make the results fully reproducible.
 Please contact us in case of any technical problems.
 For the iterative MIND-Demons (the best median of median rTRE among all participants but significantly higher registration time) please visit: [ANHIR-AGH](https://github.com/lNefarin/ANHIR_MW)